top of page

 Database

 The Database leveraged layout principles from Destiny 2’s Triumphs interface and The Division 2’s collectibles menu to establish a clear, hierarchical structure.
-Alien entity renders were developed using the Inktober illustrations of Garret Post (https://www.artstation.com/artwork/kDel2K) as a stylistic and anatomical reference, resulting in grounded, high-fidelity creature concepts.
+Alien entity renders were developed using the Inktober illustrations of Garret Post (https://www.artstation.com/artwork/kDel2K) as a stylistic and anatomical reference.
+This resulted in grounded, high-fidelity creature concepts.

 The Black Market was introduced as a systemic solution to the faction lockout mechanic created earlier in the design.
 Drawing inspiration from the player-driven economy seen in Off the Grid, this market provides alternative paths for acquiring items from factions where a player’s standing is temporarily reduced.
 This reinforces player agency and mitigates the frustration of hard-locking rewards.